christy8059/independent-study/entries/entry_seven.md

 ```ruby
 scheduler = Rufus::Scheduler.new
 ```
-3. To schedule something we call on the variable scheduler and attach a method to it.
+3. To schedule something, we call on the scheduler variable and attach a method to it.

 With Scheduler, we can set it to fulfill our commands.
 If we want to make it every second (s) or minute (m) we can use the method `.every`.
 This task is looping until you tell it to stop or it crashes.